Highland Park set tight gun limits long before parade attack

 The violence has focused attention on Highland Park’s 2013 ban on semi-automatic weapons and large-capacity magazines.

-Illinois officials have long contended that legal and illegal weapons are easily purchased in surrounding states, hampering local laws’ effectiveness.
+Illinois officials have long contended that legal and illegal weapons are easily purchased in surrounding states, hampering even the toughest local laws’ effectiveness.
 Authorities said Tuesday that the suspected gunman, a 21-year-old resident of nearby Highwood, legally purchased the rifle used in the attack in the Chicagoland area but did not say exactly where he bought it.

 They also have not specified the type of weapon used, only describing it as high powered and “similar to an AR-15.”